ArkhamElders/YARD/en-EN/009 - Magic.md

 When casting shamanic spells, the Wanderer must be prepared for punishment in case of even the slightest failure.
 A critical failure in the test further intensifies the deity’s wrath.

+A shaman can also gain favor from a deity by praying to them at camp (while resting).
+This usually results in an automatic test pass, resistance to their first attack, or a temporary increase in resolve points, though one never quite knows what fate will bring.
+For every 5 levels, shaman automatically gains a 5% chance of favor (starting at 5th level).
+The favor test is up to Fate, who rolls a d20.

 ### Shamanic Magic Domains:
 - Fire – the oldest field, granting control over flames
 - Water – summon rain or... drain all water from an enemy’s body?